2021 Migrant survey results

-A summary of the key findings of the surveys conducted in the 2018/2019 financial year (based on visa applications decided between 1 July 2018 and 30 June 2019) is provided below.
+A summary of the key findings of the surveys conducted in 2021 (based on visa applications decided between 1 January and 30 June 2021) is provided below.

-The 2018/2019 survey results show satisfaction with the service provided by licensed advisers remains high and stable over time.
-More than eight in ten clients were satisfied with the overall service they received (86%) and were willing to recommend their licensed adviser to friends and family (91%).
+The 2021 survey results show satisfaction with the service provided by licensed advisers remains high and stable over time.
+More than 8 in 10 clients were satisfied with the overall service they received (86%) and were willing to recommend their licensed adviser to friends and family (91%).

 Positively, dissatisfaction remains low, with less than 1 in 10 dissatisfied with the overall service they received, and stating that their expectations of service were not met.
 Reasons for not meeting expectations included poor treatment by adviser staff and administration errors.